Atkinson scores twice, Blue Jackets beat Golden Knights 4-3

 Later, during a penalty kill, Golden Knights first-line wing Reilly Smith streaked into the offensive zone with William Karlsson to his right.
 But when Karlsson couldn’t convert and his shot caromed off the post, Merrill was there and punched home his second goal of the season to put Vegas in front 2-1.

-“I didn’t expect that second period at all,” Gallant said.
-“We just didn’t have no jump, it looked like we were skating in quicksand and it caught up to us a little bit.”
+Vegas is tied for third in the league with seven short-handed goals.

-The Golden Knights escaped the second period tied 2-2, after Panarin caught Fleury behind the goal and fired the puck into an empty net.
+Columbus tied the game late in the second period when Fleury was caught behind the net trying to stop the puck along the boards.
+Instead, the puck took a wild bounce directly to Panarin, who fired it into an empty net.
+It was Panarin’s team-leading 61st point of the season.

-Gallant tweaked his line-rotation a bit and utilized 10 forwards across three lines in the third period, when Eakin gave Vegas a brief 3-2 lead after racing into the offensive zone, collecting a pretty cross-ice pass from Pierre-Edouard Bellemare and scoring past Bobrovsky with 10:39 left.
+Eakin gave Vegas a brief 3-2 lead when he raced into the offensive zone, collected a pretty cross-ice pass from Pierre-Edouard Bellemare and scored past Bobrovsky with 10:39 left.
+It was Eakin’s 15th goal of the season and third game-winning goal of the campaign.

-The Blue Jackets wouldn’t go away, though, and benefited from Atkinson’s late-game heroics.

-“It was a great game, especially in the second period, step up and play really hard,” Bobrovsky said.
-“The second period I thought we took over.
-We trust in each other.
-You don’t want to be too cocky, too high, because you never know what’s going to happen.
-You have to stay focused, you have to stay sharp.
-We obviously have a trust and belief in each other.”

 UP NEXT